A special BSFA Lecture will be given at Loncon 3

 (2013), and it is from this work that her talk to us is derived.

 The BSFA Lecture is intended as a companion to the George Hay Lecture, which is presented at the Eastercon by the Science Fiction Foundation.
 Where the Hay Lecture invites scientists, the BSFA Lecture invites academics from the arts and humanities, because we recognise that science fiction fans aren’t only interested in science.
 The lecturers are given a remit to speak “on a subject that is likely to be of interest to science fiction fans” – i.e. on whatever they want!
-This is the fifth BSFA Lecture.
+This is a special lecture for Worldcon, and is the seventh BSFA Lecture.